klaramozna/PSEMolDyn_GroupD/worksheet1/report/README.md

 ## Task 1 ”First steps” ##
 * We had a look at the Student Starter Clues and identified the necessary tools for our project and devised a plan for the implementation.
 Additionally, we set up Git and created a repository on GitHub, incorporating a .gitignore file to prevent the unnecessary commit of documentation or binaries.
 After downloading the program frame from GitHub, we successfully compiled and executed it.
 Furthermore, we installed VTK/Paraview and Doxygen, utilizing Doxygen to create preliminary documentation for the code frame.
 Finally, we configured the project name in CMakeLists.txt as "PSEMolDyn_GroupD"
 ## Task 2 ”Completion of the program frame” ##
 * We successfully implemented the fundamental steps of the molecular dynamics simulation algorithm by adhering to ```the Velocity-Störmer-Verlet``` formulas, as discussed in our meeting.
-We found it much more convenient to add a ```VectorDouble``` class ...
+To make our code more readable and simpler, we implemented the class ```VectorDouble``` class to perform the calculations of position, velocity and force, using operator overloading.
 * We successfully created VTK output for visualization by utilizing the provided VTKWriter class within our project template.
 We instantiated it and integrated it into our simulation process.
 By doing so, we efficiently generated .vtu simulation files that encapsulate the essential data points.
 * We incorporated command line parameterization into our project, utilizing the ```Boost Program Options``` library.
 By adopting this approach, we enabled users to specify simulation parameters, such as 't_end' (indicating the end time of the simulation), 'delta_t' (representing the time step interval) as well as the path to the input file, directly through the command line interface.
 We specified default values for delta_t and t_end so providing these arguments is optional and overrides those values.
 A detailled description can be found on the general README of our project on the main branch.
 Users can run ```./MolSim --help``` for an overview of supported options.